Conobi/politiscales/questions.md

 **Capitalism** is as well an ambivalent concept.
 In this test a majority for capitalism simply signifies that you are for a private property of the means of production.

 29. No one should get rich from owning a business, housing, or land.
-30. Wages by private firms is stealing from the workers.
+30. Wage labor is a form of theft from the worker by companies.
 31. It is important that health should stay a public matter.
 32. Energy and transport structures should be a public matter.
 33. Patents should not exist.